yyevax/xavient-kbd/README.md

 <img alt="keyboard layouts" width="100%" src="./docs/img/layout.png">

+# Goal
+The goal for this keyboard is to make a thin keyboard without sacrificing repairability or upgradablility.
+Taking inspiration from the Corne-ish Zen build but with hotswappable components.

+# Features
+- Replaceable Displays and Controllers
+- Multi Switch Compatibility
+- Hot-Swappable Sockets
+- Two Battery Slot for each slot
+- Future expansion to a Trackpoint (Will forgo a Battery Slot)

 # Backstory
 When I started using the Swoop Keyboard, I immediately knew that I wanted to go for a low profile version.
 This led me to create my first custom design based on the Swoop Keyboard by altering the pinky column stagger and adding underglow RGB.
 I called it the Sweet-Corne.